yaniv-golan/dlzoom/docs/zoom-app/doc.md

 dlzoom is a simple command‑line tool that helps you list and download your Zoom Cloud Recordings to your computer.

 Note on availability
-- Hosted sign‑in will be available once Zoom publishes the app in the Marketplace.
-Until then, you can either self‑host the sign‑in broker or use Server‑to‑Server (S2S) OAuth.
+- The hosted sign‑in broker is live today, but until Zoom publishes the Marketplace listing you still need to create your own Zoom OAuth app (or self‑host the worker) before running `dlzoom login`.
+Server‑to‑Server (S2S) OAuth remains available for admins/automation.

 dlzoom is open‑source and free, and it will stay that way.
 We never sell any data.